loopwerk/Saga/README.md

   let images: [String]?
 }

-// SiteMetadata is given to every template.
+// SiteMetadata is given to every RenderingContext.
 // You can put whatever you want in here, as long as it confirms to the Metadata protocol.
 // If you have no need for custom site metadata, just pass EmptyMetadata() to Saga, below. struct SiteMetadata: Metadata {